Best-Fit Schools: How to Find the Right College for You

 Landing on your list of best-fit schools requires you to be self-aware.
 What good is it for you to attend a school that doesn’t provide an environment in which you will thrive and achieve your potential?
 Avoid getting caught up in the perceived prestige of a college.
 The temporary happiness that the shine of the name provides will fade quickly if the school is not a good fit.

-Be honest with yourself as you ponder the questions below.
+This research corroborates how crucial it is to be honest with yourself as you ponder the questions below.
 It is the critical first step to building a list of schools that meet your criteria.

 - Are you sure about the field of study you want to pursue, or do you want to sample a range of disciplines before deciding?
 Many students enter college with an “undecided major.”

 - Are you looking to pursue a pre-professional track or the liberal arts?